Womoemy/metamagic/README.md

 # metamagic
-A Django solution for extracting metadata from files.
+### A Django & React solution for extracting metadata from files.

+This is v2, my personal update on my Zuri team project - Fetch Metadata